 Parish Buying have developed an online giving service for churches.
 For more information, to access special rates and step by step instructions visit their website here.

-For any Digital Giving queries and for assistance in getting set up, contact Lou Bayliss, Generous Giving Lead by email or 0121 262 1865.
+For any Digital Giving queries and for assistance in getting set up, please contact the Finance team.